"Marching Bear Mounds in Summer" by NPS Photo , public domain

 Conical mounds, round

-domes of earth, are the
+domes of earth, are

-oldest and the most
+the oldest and most

 numerous mounds in